maartenpaauw/laravel-charts-css/README.md

 ### Configuration

 As mentioned before, the configuration is pretty smart.
-It adds a `ShowHeading` modification if a heading is present and adds the modifications `Mulitple` and `ShowLabels` when multiple datasets are configured.
+It adds a `ShowHeading` modification if a heading is present and adds the modifications `Multiple` and `ShowLabels` when multiple datasets are configured.
 This is done by wrapping the configuration within a `SmartConfiguration` decorator.

 If you do not want this behaviour you can overwrite the `configuration` method and build the configuration by yourself.